FatterCatDev/discord-casino/docs/job-system-overview.md

 ### Quick Start for Players
 1. Run `/job` and tap the role you want.
 2. Hit **Start Shift** from the panel or use `/job start job:<id>`.
-3. Complete all five stages, watching the embed for instructions and feedback.
+3. Complete the single scenario, watching the embed for instructions and feedback.
 4. Review the completion embed for XP, payout, and stamina updates.
 5. Rinse and repeat when stamina regenerates—or ask an admin for a reset.